NoXPhasma/protondb_faq/README.md

 In most cases, it helps to install xaudio2 (xact) but in cases such as Skyrim, for example, it can also solve a problem for some but can also cause a new sound problem, but it is always worth a try.

+Since proton version [3.16-5](https://github.com/ValveSoftware/Proton/wiki/Changelog#316-5) you don't have to do anything unless you're using an older version of proton then read on here:

 it is sufficient to set "xaudio2_7.dll" to native, builtin in winecfg or installing xact with winetricks.

 [Here](#some-reports-say-they-made-the-game-running-by-installing-some-software-how-do-i-do-that) you will find more information on how to install additional programs in your gameprefix.